Microsoft/CloudAppSecurityDocs.pt-br/CloudAppSecurityDocs/cloud-discovery-custom-apps.md

 >[!NOTE]
 > Aplicativos personalizados são marcados automaticamente com a marca **Aplicativo personalizado** depois de adicioná-los.
 A marca desse aplicativo não pode ser removida.
-Para exibir todos os seus aplicativos personalizados, defina o filtro **Marca do aplicativo** igual a "Aplicativo personalizado".
+Para exibir todos os seus aplicativos personalizados, defina o filtro de **marca do aplicativo** como igual a ' aplicativo personalizado '.
 <!-- - By default, custom apps have a risk score of 10, but you can use the **Override app score** action to change it at any time.-->

 ## <a name="next-steps"></a>Próximas etapas